 Here, the increase of temperature after the boiling temperature is called superheat.

-Superheat = Temperature at current stage – Boiling Temperature
+- Superheat = Temperature at the current stage – Boiling Temperature

 - We know that at normal pressure & temperature, the medicated spirit starts to evaporate.

 - Now, the medicated spirit takes the heat from the palm.